ludovicalarcon/jenkins-k8s/README.md

 Perfect, our PV and PVC are bound together.

 __Note :__ Minikube come with something call [Dynamic provisiong and CSI](https://minikube.sigs.k8s.io/docs/reference/persistent_volumes/).
-It will create for us a PV based on the PVC with declare so with minikube we don't really need to create the PV yaml.
+It will create for us a PV based on the PVC we have declared, so with minikube we don't really need to create the PV yaml.
 As this feature is only on minikube and on real cluster you will need to create the PV, we are creating it.

 ## __Create Jenkins Deployment__

-Finally we are starting to deploy our jenkins on top of the cluster.
+Finally, we are starting to deploy our jenkins on top of the cluster.
 The deployment file look like:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment